submah/kubernetes/readme/building-blocks-of-pod.md

 - Launching Multi-Container Pods
 - Connecting to Individual Containers
 - Launching Replica Set and Fault Tolerance
-- Solution part - Deploying a worker app
+- Deploying a worker app

 ### Introduction to pod
 While Kubernetes is considered a container orchestration platform, its true building block is the Pod.
 According to the Kubernetes documentation “Pods are the smallest deployable units of computing that can be created and managed in Kubernetes”.